by Camille Chin | June 16, 2020

 Remember: the goal of inventory reconciliation is to achieve a common truth in both your POS and physical store.
 In other words, you want the records to match.
 When all of the count figures are in, recount any products or sections that have discrepancies that are suspicious, whether big or small.

-Consistently reconciling the actual inventory in your store with the recorded inventory in your POS on a regular basis is the best way to expose issues and take appropriate action.
+Consistently reconciling the actual inventory in your store with the recorded inventory in your POS is the best way to expose issues and take appropriate action.

-In a March 2020 blog on artificial intelligence (AI) entitled The Hype is Real: Artificial Intelligence is Improving Retail, we discussed how Walmart commissioned custom robots with 3D cameras to scan shelves for item availability, location and price verification.
+In past blog on artificial intelligence (AI) entitled How Artificial Intelligence is Improving Retail, we discussed how Walmart commissioned custom robots with 3D cameras to scan shelves for item availability, location and price verification.
 The six-foot-tall, armless machines are currently in 350 US stores; an additional 650 stores are expected to get the robots this year.

 More and more retailers want shelf-level visibility in real time, but robots can only scan shelves every few hours and, in the interim, a product can run out.
 Many retailers are looking to AI for additional inventory solutions.

-AI-driven Demand Prediction, for instance, considers the effects of external factors (like the weather) on consumer demand while Reinforcement Learning acts on predictions.
+AI-driven Demand Prediction considers the effects of external factors (like the weather) on consumer demand while Reinforcement Learning acts on predictions.
 Reinforcement Learning works by rewarding and punishing the simulation model for acting correctly and incorrectly — a reward for reordering stock within an appropriate window, a punishment for letting a product run out.

 While AI may be the future, implementing the technology can be expensive and it’s not a cost that most retailers can easily absorb.
-Expect traditional inventory management solutions to keep tallies for awhile especially when they are effective.
+Expect traditional inventory management solutions to help take tallies for awhile especially since they are effective.

 The importance of inventory management and inventory reconciliation cannot be overstated, after all, the items in your stores are literally placeholders for your money.
 Advancements are continuously evolving — it’s up to you decide which ones count.